andrewthauer/dotfiles/modules/dotfiles/share/man/man1/dotfiles.1.md

 # COMMANDS

+backup
+: Backup the local dotfiles configuration files

+help
+: Displays a summary of the dotfiles commands

+install
+: Installs a package locally

+link
+: Creates a symbolic link

+profile
+: Displays the load time for the current shell environment

+reload
+: Reloads the current environment shell

 setup
 : Initial setup of the dotfiles (idempotent)

-link
-: Creates symbolic links for configuration files

 update
 : Updates the dotfiles with the latest plugin versions

-backup
-: Backup the local dotfiles configuration files

-time
-: Displays the load time for the current shell environment

-help
-: Displays a summary of the dotfiles commands

 # EXAMPLES